 STI-AS (RPH-AS) Procedures

-The STI-AS (RPH-AS) is a logical function that provides the authentication service defined in clause 4.1 of [IETF RFC 8443] with the exceptions and additions specified in this clause.
+The STI-AS (RPH-AS) is a logical function that provides the authentication service defined in clause 4.1 of [IETF RFC 8443], with the exceptions and additions specified in this clause.

-After NS/EP Priority Service call processing and authorization (i.e., WPS or GETS authorization), the SIP INVITE is sent to the logical STI-AS (RPH-AS) function using a trigger mechanism based on carrier policy and implementation (e.g., when the call is tagged as leaving the carrier’s trusted SIP domain) to sign the SIP RPH field.
+After NS/EP Priority Service call processing and authorization (i.e., WPS or GETS authorization), the SIP INVITE is sent to the logical STI-AS (RPH-AS) function using a trigger mechanism based on local carrier policy and implementation (e.g., when the call is tagged as leaving the service provider’s trusted SIP domain) to sign the SIP RPH field.

 The STI-AS (RPH-AS) function derives the value of the “rph” claim after verifying that an NS/EP Priority Service entity (e.g., NS/EP NGN-PS AS or TAS) has authorized the Service User for the NS/EP Priority Service call (i.e., using GETS or WPS authorization), and then securely requests its private key from the SKS.